nk53/stanalyzer/README.md

 See the section below for regular installation.

-For development installation, skip to the sectsion __Installation via Conda (ST-Analyzer developers)__.
+For development installation, skip to the section __Installation via Conda (ST-Analyzer developers)__.

 ## Installation via Conda (regular users)